Paul is a fix-it-yourself homeowner who enjoys finding creative and cost-effective solutions to house problems he

 If possible, remove the cushion covers before cleaning.

 Brush some of the soapy water onto the Sunbrella fabric.
 Let it soak in and sit so the cleaning mixture can break down the dirt and stains.
-After fifteen minutes, dip the brush back in the cleaning solution and vigorously scrub the cushions.
+After 15 minutes, dip the brush back in the cleaning solution and vigorously scrub the cushions.

 If the cushions aren't coming clean, spray the fabric with Woolite Oxy cleaning spray.
 After spraying, let the cushions sit for a few minutes and then scrub them with a bristly brush.

 Once the scrubbing is complete, rinse the cushions off with a hose and place them in the garage to dry.

 Most of the dirt will come out easily.
 The stains caused by the sap will be mostly gone, but not completely.
 If you really want that sap gone, here are tips on how to remove sap from almost anything.

 One last step.
 After the cushions are clean and dry, spray them with Scotchguard.

 We have cleaned our cushions three times with this technique, and they have lasted going on five years.
 The final step with Scotchguard helps protect them from the morning mist and water from sprinklers and rain.

 Another Way to Clean Sunbrella Cushions